 }

-Adding drag-and-drop file upload functionality in HTML
+Adding drag-and-drop file upload functionality

-Add a drop area to your HTML:
+A drag-and-drop interface further improves usability.
+First, add a drop area to your HTML:

 <div id="drop-area">